PelionIoT/mbed-cloud-sdk-python/mbed_cloud/_backends/iam/docs/AccountAdminApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **get_all_certificates**
-> CACertificateRespList get_all_certificates(limit=limit, after=after, order=order, include=include, filter=filter)
+> TrustedCertificateRespList get_all_certificates(limit=limit, after=after, order=order, include=include, filter=filter)

-Get all CA certificates.
+Get all trusted certificates.

-An endpoint for retrieving CA certificates in an array.
+An endpoint for retrieving trusted certificates in an array.

 ### Example
 ```python